Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 - Remote app control with select models

-For a comfortable fit and advanced noise reduction, turn to the Eargo 7.
-The sound automatically adapts to your environment, which is great for on-the-go seniors.
-Eargo 7 also features a water-resistance rating of IPX7, so you can also wear this pair while boating, fishing, and hanging by the pool without worry.
+The company’s premium model, the Eargo 8, is our pick for a comfortable fit and advanced noise reduction.
+The sound automatically adapts to your environment, which is fantastic for on-the-go seniors.
+Eargo 8 also features a water-resistance rating of IP68, meaning you can wear them while boating, fishing, or lounging by the pool.

 - Virtually invisible design